-The same with the concentration, the same with discernment: You exercise what you've got; you put to use what you've got.
+The same with the concentration, the same with discernment: You exercise what you've got and put to use what you've got.
 The more you put it to use, the stronger it grows.
-If it's something you work on only while you're sitting here with your eyes closed, it's not going to be nearly as strong as it would be if you actually put it to use in the course of the day.
-After all, sometimes it's in your daily activities that you can catch sight of how you're creating suffering, especially when you're talking to people and dealing with other situations.
-Even in situations like that, part of you is still quiet and able to watch what's going on in the mind.
+If it's just something you work on while you're sitting here with your eyes closed, it's not going to be nearly as strong as it would be if you actually put it to use in the course of the day.
+After all, sometimes it's in your daily activities that you can catch sight of the mind creating suffering, especially when you're talking to people and dealing with other situations.
+Part of you is still quiet and able to watch what's going on in the mind.
 You can see, "Oh, I do this.
 I think that way.
-I speak this way, and it causes stress and suffering."
+I speak this way.
+And it causes stress and suffering."
 Another part of the mind will say, "Well, I have to do it that way.
 That's what's got to be done."
-But when you can learn to question that attitude, you're going to see the results of developing discernment, you're going to see the rewards and the benefits of developing discernment.
+But when you can learn to question that and stop that, then you're going to see the results, the rewards and the benefits, of developing discernment.

-There tend to be two attitudes toward insights as you gain them.
-One is that once you gain an insight, you try to carry around with you.
-But you have to remind yourself, it's the state of concentration that allows you to question what you're doing: That's what produces the insights, and the insights are appropriate for that occasion.
-So instead of filling your mental notebook with all kinds of stale insights, you try to keep re-creating that state of mind that gives rise to fresh insights as they're needed.

-It's like the goose that lays the golden egg.
-As in most gold in fairy tales, if you try keep the golden egg for long periods of time, it turns into coal, ashes, or feathers.
-But if you keep the goose healthy and well-fed, the goose keeps giving you golden eggs.
-And you use them right then and there while they're still gold.
+There tend to be two attitudes toward insights you've gained.
+One is that once you've gained an insight, you try to carry around with you.
+But you have to remind yourself: It's the state of concentration that allows you to question what you doing-that's what produces the insights.
+And the insights are appropriate for that occasion.
+They might not be useful for other occasions.
+So instead of filling your mental notebook with a stash of insights for the future, you try to keep re-creating the state of mind that gives rise to insights right when they're needed.
+It's like the goose that lays the golden eggs.
+Like most gold in fairy tales, if you try keep a golden egg for a long period of time, it turns into coal, ashes, or feathers.
+What you do is that you keep the goose healthy and well-fed.
+The goose will then keep giving you golden eggs.
+And you use them right then and there.

-If your insights are of a more general nature, it's like throwing a rock at the dog long after it's gone to the backyard.
-It's not going to connect its desire to go to the bathroom with the rock, so it's going to come back and defecate on your yard all over it.
+If you hold on to insights that are more of a general nature for use later, it's like throwing a rock at the dog long after it's gone to the bathroom in your yard.
+It's not going to connect its desire to go to the bathroom with the rock, so it'll come back and defecate on your yard all over again.
 So try to keep the mind still.
 It's like hiding out in the bushes.
-Then, when the dog comes, you've got the rocks, ready to throw at it.
+When the dog comes, you've got rocks ready to throw at it.